Maywood Course Details - Bardstown Golf

 The Maywood Course first opened in 1995, when it was voted one of the best new golf courses by Golf Digest Magazine.
 The layout was originally designed by renowned golf architect David Pfaff of Carmel, California.

 With five sets of tees available, Maywood golf course expects to be an exciting test of golf for every level of golfer.
 The course can be played from 4600 yards all the way back to over 7200 yards for the championship caliber player.
 Players will find the course offers an appealing blend of traditional golf with the features of a links style design.
-The course is guaranteed to only get better as it matures and will continue to be the host of many PGA section events and state amateur championships.
+The course has matured and continues to be the host of many PGA section events and state amateur championships.
 The combination of a great test of golf along with the friendly Bardstown Country Club staff will be sure to make a lasting impression on every player who visits Maywood.

 A round of golf at Maywood starts with a strong test on No. 1, the third most difficult hole on the course.
 This par-4 that is lined with out of bounds down both sides plays 440 yards from the back tees.
-It is dogleg right that requires a second shot into an elevated green which is protected by sand and grass bunkers.
-"What makes it tough," says Chris Osborne, owner and head golf professional at Maywood, "is that it is a narrow target off the tee and the second shot is uphill to a protected green."
+It is a dogleg right that requires a second shot into an elevated green which is protected by sand and grass bunkers.
+"What makes it tough," says Chris Osborne, owner and General Manager at Maywood, "is that it is a narrow target off the tee and the second shot is uphill to a protected green."

 Three of the most interesting holes on the front nine are the last three which stand alone in a separate little valley around a large reservoir.
 The par four No. 7 measures 424 yards from the championship tees, but the most commonly used tees give the hole a distance of 317 to 250 yards.
 Since the hole is downwind and downhill, this is often a go-for-broke hole - players are tempted to try and reach the green off the tee.
 "But if you miss the green and are lucky enough to stay out of the stream running in front of the green," says Osborne, "par is not a 'gimme."
 No. 8 is a 175-yard par-3 playing towards the dam of the reservoir.
 Teeing off from the bottom of the valley, the fairway is surrounded by hillsides of heather and a number of bunkers.
 You don't have to cross water, but this tee shot requires precision to the long, narrow green.
 Water is an issue on No. 9, a par-4, measuring 415 yards, which requires a shot crossing as much of the reservoir as you can handle.
 It may take a tee shot of 235 yards just to clear the water.
 Visually, this is the toughest driving hole on the course.
 The large reservoir lines the left side of the hole and you must hit the tee shot over a portion of the water.
 The entire right side of the hole is lined with out of bounds, so it requires a tee shot that has both length and accuracy.